-Archbishop John Kersey (Mar Joannes Edmundus) (1972-) was educated at undergraduate and postgraduate level at the Royal College of Music, London, where he was subsequently a Junior Fellow, and pursued further graduate studies at Christ’s College, Cambridge.
-On his election as Presiding Bishop of the Apostolic Episcopal Church he was awarded the degree of Doctor of Sacred Theology honoris causa by the Apostolic Episcopal Church (under the degree-awarding powers granted to the Church by the State of New York in 1933) and the degree of Doctor of Letters by the Western Orthodox University, which is a division of the Apostolic Episcopal Church accredited by the Pontificia Accademia Tiberina, Rome.
-His prior ministerial education culminated in the award of the degree of Doctor of Divinity in 2008 by St Ephrem’s Institute of Eastern Church Studies, Scandinavia, where he received a citation for “his outstanding works on Church history”.
+Archbishop John Kersey (Mar Joannes Edmundus) (1972-) was educated at undergraduate and postgraduate level at the Royal College of Music, London, where he was subsequently a Junior Fellow, and pursued further postgraduate studies at Christ’s College, Cambridge.
+His ministerial education culminated in the award of the degree of Doctor of Divinity in 2008 by St Ephrem’s Institute of Eastern Church Studies, Scandinavia, where he received a citation for “his outstanding works on Church history”.
+On his election as Presiding Bishop of the Apostolic Episcopal Church he was awarded the degree of Doctor of Sacred Theology honoris causa by the Apostolic Episcopal Church (under the degree-awarding powers granted to the Church by the State of New York in 1933) and the degree of Doctor of Letters by the Western Orthodox University, which is a division of the Catholicate of the West accredited by the Pontificia Accademia Tiberina, Rome.
 He is a Fellow of the Central School of Religion, USA/UK.

 Archbishop Kersey is 114th in Apostolic Succession from the Apostle St Thomas through the Chaldean Catholic (Uniate) succession and 137th in Apostolic Succession from the Apostle St Peter through the Syrian-Orthodox Antiochian succession (263rd through the Petrine succession via the Roman Catholic Church).
 He is also in succession from the Apostles St James the Less, St Mark the Evangelist and St Andrew.
-He was ordained deacon and priest, and subsequently consecrated bishop on 11 November 2006 by the late Archbishop Phillip Robert Kemp of the Old Catholic Church of Great Britain (Independent Catholic Alliance).
-On 23 November 2008, he was conditionally consecrated for the purpose of additional commissioning by Archbishop Bertil Persson of the Apostolic Episcopal Church, assisted by Archbishop-Primate Phillip Lewis of the Ethiopian Coptic Orthodox Church of North and South America and Europe, and Archbishop Paget E.J.
+Following twelve years of lay work within a number of Christian denominations, Archbishop Kersey received non-Apostolic ministerial commissioning in 2002 and subsequently served as a minister in South London with the Society for Free Christians and English Liberal Free Church (subsequently renamed The Liberal Rite), also being a member of the Religious Society of St Katharine which undertook educational work.
+He was ordained deacon on 10 June 2006, priest on 8 July 2006 and consecrated bishop on 29 July 2006, by Archbishop Illtyd Thomas, Primate of the Celtic Catholic Church (which was at that time in intercommunion with the Apostolic Episcopal Church) and formerly bishop of the Liberal Catholic Church of Ontario, Canada.
+As a result of concerns about the erratic behaviour of Archbishop Thomas, who was subsequently excommunicated by the Apostolic Episcopal Church, he underwent conditional re-ordination to the diaconate, priesthood and episcopate on 11 November 2006 at the hands of the late Archbishop Dom Phillip Robert Kemp OSB(csr) of the Old Catholic Church of Great Britain (Independent Catholic Alliance).
+On 23 November 2008, he was further conditionally consecrated for the purpose of additional commissioning by Archbishop Bertil Persson of the Apostolic Episcopal Church, assisted by Archbishop-Primate Phillip Lewis of the Ethiopian Coptic Orthodox Church of North and South America and Europe, and Archbishop Paget E.J.
 Mack of the Apostolic Episcopal Church (acting as Commissary for the Primate of the AEC, Archbishop Francis C. Spataro).

-Following twelve years of lay work within a number of Christian denominations, Archbishop Kersey received non-Apostolic ministerial commissioning in 2002 and subsequently served as a minister in South London with the Society for Free Christians and English Liberal Free Church (subsequently renamed The Liberal Rite), also being a member of the Religious Society of St Katharine which undertook educational work.
 In January 2008, he was charged with the continuation of the legacy of the late Archbishop Harold Nicholson of the Ancient Catholic Church, being elected Primate and Titular Archbishop of Karim as Mar Joannes III, and was endorsed in that position by the Apostolic Episcopal Church as the surviving remnant of the Catholicate of the West, which had chartered the Ancient Catholic Church in 1950.
 That same year, he co-founded the Liberal Catholic Apostolic Church as the union of The Liberal Rite and the Ancient Catholic Church, and served as its first Metropolitan, retiring in 2009 after which point the Primacy of the Ancient Catholic Church continued as a personal prelacy under him.

 As successor of the late Archbishop George Boyer, he was enthroned as Archbishop of Great Britain in the Apostolic Episcopal Church and Rector Pro-Provincial of Canterbury in the Order of Corporate Reunion in November 2008.
 In 2010, he established the Ecclesia Apostolica Divinorum Mysteriorum, a manifestation of the inner church tradition (in which he has a particular interest), under charter from the Apostolic Episcopal Church, and continues to lead this body today under the designation Tau Eleutherius.
 He was elected by the Supreme Council of San Luigi as Archbishop and Prince-Abbot of San Luigi (as Edmond III) and Superior-General of the Order of Antioch in August 2011.
-Additional offices have included that of Prefect of Great Britain of the Confraternitas Oecumenica Sancti Sepulcri Hierosolymitani (2012-) and, as successor of his consecrator, the late Archbishop Phillip Kemp, Primate and Titular Archbishop of Elmham of the Old Catholic Church of Great Britain (2012-).
+Additional offices have included that of Prefect of Great Britain of the Confraternitas Oecumenica Sancti Sepulcri Hierosolymitani (2012-) and, as successor of his consecrator, the late Archbishop Dom Phillip Kemp, Primate and Titular Archbishop of Elmham of the Old Catholic Church of Great Britain (2012-).
 Having been appointed Co-Adjutor with right of succession to the Primate of the Apostolic Episcopal Church, Archbishop Francis C. Spataro, in July 2014, he succeeded as the fifth Presiding Bishop and Primate of the Apostolic Episcopal Church on Archbishop Spataro’s retirement on 5 February 2015.

 Archbishop Kersey has served as principal consecrator for bishops Charles Mugleston and Alistair Bate, both on 15 August 2007.
 Bishop Mugleston continues to be in intercommunion, while Bishop Bate ceased to be in communion after 31 May 2011.
 In addition, Archbishop Kersey has assisted as a co-consecrator and given additional commissioning sub conditione to several bishops.